Table of Contents

 - Tumor size: 15.2 x 8.0 x 8.0 cm

-- Tumor location: Centered in the left distal femur, involving the metaphysis, adjacent diaphysis, and epiphysis.
-Peripherally invades through the cortical bone into the soft tissue on the medial, posterior, anterior, and lateral aspects of the distal femur.
+- Tumor location: Centered in the right distal femur, involving the metaphysis, adjacent diaphysis and epiphysis.
+Peripherally invades through the cortical bone into the soft tissue on the medial, posterior, anterior and lateral aspects of the distal femur.

 - Discontinuous tumor foci: Not identified